 Our team, although amazing, ended up getting soaked the first day due to some much-needed rain in San Francisco.

 We got off to a great start with an interview between Chris and Alicia Webb from SecureNinja.
 With the release of Chris’ new book, there was plenty to talk about as they watched the 20K+ attendees and discussed what their non-verbals had to say about them.

 As always, Alicia was a lot of fun and a great interviewer.
 Her team is top-notch pros and we know you will enjoy the video when it is posted.
 We’ll be updating our social media when that interview is released.

 Chris and Michele gave their presentation, “When the Phone is More Dangerous than Malware” over two days to packed rooms.
 We had lively discussions post-talk with security professionals on both days.
 The good news is that companies are becoming more aware of the dangers of social engineering and are finally starting to make gains in education and mitigation.
 The bad news is our time with other organizations confirmed what the headlines continue to tell us; malicious attackers are still finding ways to exploit both technology and the human element.

 In between presentations and various hallway conferences, Chris had his book signing.
 There probably isn’t a much better venue than RSA for the unveiling of one’s second book!
 We are pleased to report that turnout was great and the book has received several outstanding reviews (thank you to all of our loyal supporters).

 The Business End of this Trip

-While out in the West Coast we took the opportunity to meet with good friend and mentor, Dr. Paul Ekman.
+While out on the West Coast, we took the opportunity to meet with good friend and mentor, Dr. Paul Ekman.